mrdrbob/aoc-2020/README.md

 ### Day 10 - Part 1

 The devil is in the details.
 I ended up making this one more complicated than it is, but the key for me was to re-read the instructions and realize I need to include the difference between the 0 jolt port and the first adapter *and* the difference between the last adapter and the device (I cheated here in that the device is always 3 more than the highest joltage, so I just add 1 to the 3 jolts count).

+### Day 10 - Part 2

+So for today's challenge, the brute-force method of basically attempting every possibility would be prohibitively slow, not to mention complicated.
+For me, the key insight is to think of the list as sorted, but iterate through it from the largest to the smallest.
+For each item, you can look at the next three or so adapters and check which ones would be possible jumps.
+Then take the sum of their possible jumps.
+It's like recursion in reverse.